 If you have been using a run/walk strategy while training, you will want to use the same strategy during your race, starting from the beginning to avoid using up energy reserves you’re likely to need at the end.

-Many runners take a short walking break at every aid station, which has the double benefit of giving you a brief recovery period and also allowing you to get some water and fuel more easily.
+Many runners take a short walking break at every aid station, which gives you a brief recovery period and allows you to get some water and fuel more easily.

-If walking through the aid stations does not seem sufficient, settle on a run/walk ratio that seems to fit your situation.
+If walking through the aid stations is insufficient, settle on a run/walk ratio that fits your situation.

 Perhaps you think running three minutes and walking one minute seems doable, so give that a try, and then adjust based on how you feel.

-In general, it is better to have a run/walk strategy, even one created on the fly, than cycling between running until you can’t run anymore and are forced to walk, and then feeling horrible about walking and forcing yourself to run again, which is a stressful and demoralizing process.
+In general, it is better to have a run/walk strategy, even one created on the fly, than pushing through running until you can’t run anymore and are forced to walk.

 Having a set plan in mind puts you back in control and may even reduce your fatigue levels to the point you can finish the race stronger than you anticipated.